 Park Güell is a public park that has gardens and interesting architecture throughout.
 The park was, again, designed by Antoni Gaudí in the early 1900s.
 You can buy tickets in advance and then spend a few hours wandering through the park to see the beautiful art and architecture.
-Many tourists make a point to visit this place for taking pictures and relaxing in an area with beautiful scenery.
+Many tourists make a point to visit this place to take pictures and relax in an area with beautiful scenery.

-With an entrance on Las Ramblas, the Mercat de Sant Josep de la Boqueria is a large public market.
+The Mercat de Sant Josep de la Boqueria is a large public market with its entrance on Las Ramblas.
 You can find food, produce, flowers, and artisan goods in this market.
 You can easily spend a few hours wandering through this market, but many tourists like to visit multiple times to try foods from different vendors.

 If you follow international soccer (or fútbol), then you know that the Barcelona team is talented and well-loved.
 If you are a big soccer fan or just love the atmosphere of sporting events, you can try to catch a fútbol Game at Camp Nou Stadium.
 This stadium is famous for being home to the Barcelona team, and you can count on having a great time at any game here.

-From music and film festivals to cultural events, events happen in Barcelona throughout the year.
+Events happen in Barcelona throughout the year, from music and film festivals to cultural events.
 You can either try to plan your trip around a fun event or see what is happening once you are there.
 You will likely find something fun and exciting to do on your trip to Barcelona.

 Best Foods in Barcelona, Spain